seanpue/webpage/output/posts/book-cover/index.rst

 The book will be out in August with `University of California Press <http://www.ucpress.edu/book.php?isbn=9780520283107>`_.
 That's the press of my undergraduate alma mater, so I am thrilled to be publishing with them, and they have been great to work with.
 The book is in the `South Asia Across the Disciplines <http://www.saacrossdisciplines.org/‎>`_ series.

-I am traveling to the American Association of Asian Studies conference this week in Philadelphia.
+I am traveling to the Association for Asian Studies conference this week in Philadelphia.
 I have heard from friends that traveling is a great time to write blog posts, so I hope to post more soon!